BassJamm/DOC-SITE/docs/Welcome.md

 ## Contact Me

-You can reach me at the below email address should you want to.
+You can reach me at the below email address should you want to or you can check out [my website](https://withwill.carrd.co/) for more information on me.

 WillH@theitkb.co.uk